 Does The DJI Mavic Mini Have Obstacle Detection and Collision Avoidance?

-The Mavic Mini has no sensing technology to detect and avoid obstacles.
-The Mavic Mini has a vision system, which along with the GPS is used for precise flying and hovering.
-There are Mavic Mini 360° Propeller Guards available to buy as an option.
+There is a vision system in the Mavic Mini, which along with the GPS is used for precise flying and hovering.
+To fly safely there is Mavic Mini propeller guards available to buy as an option.
 These will protect the propellers and improve flight safety.

 DJI Mavic Mini Return To Home Safety Feature